Part of the City of Lakes Loppet Winter Festival

 For your information on getting around race morning (and for your spectator race fans to know).
 Note the road sections and closure times below.
 Zoom in on the Google Course Map above and select the Road Closure layer.

-All bags dropped off at the North Beach Parking Lot on Saturday and Sunday (for the point to point races starting at Bde Maka Ska) will be transported to the finish area near The Trailhead at Wirth Park.
+All bags dropped off at the point-to-point start on Saturday and Sunday will be transported to the finish area near The Trailhead at Wirth Park.
 We will provide bag tags, but you will need to bring a fully enclosed or duffel-type bag for your personal items.
-Do NOT leave wallets or other valuables in your bag as the Foundation will not be responsible for these items.
+Do NOT leave wallets or other valuables in your bag as the Loppet will not be responsible for these items.
 Please leave the kitchen sinks and lead weights at home.

-- NEW: Staying Warm and Start Corral Bag Drop!
+• Staying Warm and Start Corral Bag Drop!
 At the start, keep your warm clothes on and stuff them in your bag (bring your own bag!) just before the start and hand them over the fence or place them in our snowmobile tubs or on the tarps.
-You are also welcome to save us a trip and take them to the Got Junk truck that will be parked near the boat launch.
+You are also welcome to save us a trip and take them to the bag transport vehicle that will be parked near the boat launch.
 There is no warming tent at the start though we will have a few fire pits near shore and away from the start.
 Please dress warmly and label your bag clearly with your race number.
 We will provide bag tags, but you will need to bring a fully enclosed or duffel-type bag for your personal items.

-- Bag Claim is located in the Trailhead-North Parking Lot just after you exit the finish area under the bridge.
+• Bag Claim is located near the finish area at the Trailhead.

 Utepils Beer!
 All skiers (that are of age) get one free beer (or alternative soda) at the finish at the Trailhead!
 Please have ID available.
 Additional beer may be purchased on site by participants or spectators.